discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/01-introduction.md

 ### Rendering into an Outlet

 "Plugin Outlets" are one of the main ways to customize Discourse.
 These allow you to add content in thousands of places throughout the user interface.
-We'll explore these in more detail later, but for now let's render some dynamic content into the '`discovery-list-container-top`' outlet.
+We'll explore these in more detail later, but for now let's render some dynamic content into the `discovery-list-container-top` outlet.

 To do this, visit the JS tab of your theme.
-The code in this tab is a Discourse "api initializer", and a boilerplate implementation should be filled in for you.
+The code in this tab is a Discourse "API Initializer", and a boilerplate implementation should be filled in for you.
 To render some content into an outlet, we can use `api.renderInOutlet`, and Ember's `<template>` syntax.

 Inside the `apiInitializer`, replace `// your code here` with this: